noobaldrin/weblingbrowser/README.md

 ~/.local/bin
 ~/.local/share/webling
 ```
-# For bugs, improvements and feature requests please open issues for this repository.
+For bugs fixes/reports, suggestions and feature requests please open issues for this repository.
 Pull requests are welcome, please describe clearly what your changes do.